Next Steps for Accepted Students

-Housing Options: On & Off Campus
+Housing Options: On and Off Campus

 If you are interested in living on campus, we recommend that admitted students submit the housing application immediately, since on-campus housing is very limited.
 Your on-campus housing application will not move forward, however, until your enrollment/seat deposit has been paid.
 For a listing of off-site housing options, visit www.regent.edu/housing.

-Academic Calendar, Policies & Procedures
+Academic Calendar, Policies and Procedures

 It is important that each student review our Student Affairs site for important resources, including schedules, academic calendars, Student Honor Code, Standard of Personal Conduct, and additional required event information, including information on our annual student and faculty retreat.

 Students are responsible for knowing and meeting all course requirements including exams, assignments, and class participation.
 Regular attendance is mandatory.
 Students should review the academic calendar and avoid making personal commitments that conflict with orientation, class, and exam schedules.
 The academic calendar is available on line at www.regent.edu/admin/registrar/academiccalendar.cfm.

 Visit the University Bookstore website to order textbooks and merchandise online.
 You'll also find useful information such as course textbook lists, special orders, and hours of operation.